Robina: Gold Coast City’s centre of growth

-Mr Slater said Vue now had brand new terrace homes that were built and ready to move into, with the gated community including resort-style facilities maintained by resident managers.
+Mr Slater said Vue now has brand new terrace homes – built and ready to move into, with the gated community including resort-style facilities maintained by resident managers.

 “Vue presents a rare opportunity for those who want to enjoy improved lifestyle quality now and also benefit from the ongoing growth and momentum of Robina,” he said.

-Request a copy of the Urbis Robina Market Outlook report by emailing us or calling us on 55 821 888.
+Request a copy of the Urbis Robina Market Outlook report by contacting the Vue team now.